hakonfro/owasp-crapi-workshop/README.md

 Brute forcing might be the answer.
 If you face any protection mechanisms, remember to leverage the predictable nature of REST APIs to find more similar API endpoints.

-<details><summary>Løsningsforslag ⚠️</summary>
+<details><summary>Solution ⚠️</summary>

-1. Gå til `/forgot-password`
+1. Go to Forgot Password” option on the login page
-2. Notice the “Forgot Password” option on the login page
+2. Receive a OTP code via email
-3. Receive a OTP code via email
+3. change endpoint from v3 to v2.
-4. Reset the password of another user
+3. Reset the password of another user

 </details>

 ## Excessive data exposure

 Excessive data exposure is a critical security issue that occurs when sensitive information is unintentionally or improperly disclosed to unauthorized individuals or systems.
 It can have serious consequences for individuals and organizations, including data breaches, privacy violations, and legal ramifications.